hydroponka/incdecthreads-skeleton/README.md

   A thread class that is described by inheriting the `Thread` class.
 Its task in the loop at each iteration is to increase by __1__ and output the value of the `value` variable to the console.
 The names of the class and the thread are also printed to the console.

 * `static class Decrement ` \
  A thread class that is described through an implementation of the `Runnable` interface.
 Its task in the loop at each iteration is to decrease by __1__ and display the value of the `value` variable in the console.
-The names of the class and the thread are also printed to the cnsole.
+The names of the class and the thread are also printed to the console.

 ### Details